 - Shoutcast – It’s a proprietary software originally developed by Nullsoft.

-- Steamcast – Developed to have the capabilities of both Icecast and Shoutcast.
+- Steamcast – It was developed to have the capabilities of Icecast and Shoutcast.
 Though, it’s not as popular as the latter two.

 Check out our comparison of Shoutcast, Icecast, and Steamcast.

 In the image above, you can see the panel users see when tuning in to your station if you're using a Shoutcast server.

 Do you want to broadcast music without a physical broadcast source like a studio?